MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/applocker/determine-your-application-control-objectives.md

 ---
 title: Determine your application control objectives (Windows 10)
-description: This topic helps you with the decisions you need to make to determine what applications to control and how to control them by comparing Software Restriction Policies (SRP) and AppLocker. ms.assetid: 0e84003e-6095-46fb-8c4e-2065869bb53b ms.reviewer: ms.author: dansimp
+description: Determine which applications to control and how to control them by comparing Software Restriction Policies (SRP) and AppLocker. ms.assetid: 0e84003e-6095-46fb-8c4e-2065869bb53b ms.reviewer: ms.author: dansimp